Skip to main content

 6. Say hello to the snow!

 In Norway, winter without snow is like Frozen 2 without Olaf the snowman.
 Snow is what makes the winter season so special.
-It brightens up the shorter days and provides the foundation for a never-ending supply of winter activities – downhill and cross-country skiing of course, but also lots of fun things to do without skis, like tobogganing, ice skating, snowshoe hiking, ice fishing and sleigh riding.
+It brightens up short winter days and provides the foundation for a never-ending supply of fun activities , like downhill and cross-country skiing of course, but also lots of fun things to do without skis, including tobogganing, ice skating, snowshoe hiking, ice fishing, and sleigh riding.

-7. The fjords: Fairytale surroundings
+7. Fairytale fjords

 With more than 1,000 fjords and even more fjord villages around the country, the most difficult thing to decide is where to start.
 If you are a fjord novice, take our crash course on the Norwegian fjords.